wordofwarning/wordofwarning.org/current/2013-springsummer/pinchbeckghelani/index.md

 ![The Middle by Julian Hughes](TheMiddle.jpg)

 ####Who is he?
 Michael Pinchbeck is a writer, live artist and performance maker.
 He co-founded Metro-Boulot-Dodo in 1997 after studying Theatre and Creative Writing at Lancaster University.
-He left the company in 2004 to embark on a five-year live art project­ *The Long and Winding Road*, performed at thIC I(London), Ikon Gallery (Birmingham) and The Bluecoat (Liverpool).
-Michaewas commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011) and was awarded a bursary by Theatre Writing Partnershi pand funding from the British Council to research a w p lay*Bolero*.
+He left the company in 2004 to embark on a five-year live art project­ *The Long and Winding Road*, performed at the ICA (London), Ikon Gallery (Birmingham) and the Bluecoat (Liverpool).
+Michael was commissioned by Nottingham Playhouse to write *The White Album* (2006) and *The Ashes* (2011), and was awarded a bursary by Theatre Writing Partnership and funding from the British Council to research a new play — *Bolero*.

 He is currently working on a trilogy of devised performances inspired by Shakespearean plays: *The Beginning*, *The Middle* and *The End*.
 In 2008, Michael was selected by Arts Council England to represent the UK at the Biennale for Young Artists in Italy.
 In 2012, he was a creative ambassador for World Event Young Artists in Nottingham.
-His work has been selected twice for the British Council¹s Edinburgh Showcase.
+His work has been selected twice for the British Council's Edinburgh Showcase.
 He has a Masters in Performance and Live Art from Nottingham Trent University and is currently undertaking a PhD at Loughborough University exploring the role of the dramaturg in contemporary performance.
 Michael is a co-director of Hatch, a platform for performance in the East Midlands, and lectures at the University of Lincoln.

 ![The Middle by Julian Hughes](TheMiddle1.jpg)

 ####What people have said about him
 >*Pinchbeck is such an interesting theatre-maker*<br>The Guardian

 >*An individual practice that is powerful and compelling*<br>ArtArtArt magazine

 ####Credits
 A hÅb micro-commission.
 Production photos by Julian Hughes.

 ####Website
 [www.michaelpinchbeck.co.uk](http://www.michaelpinchbeck.co.uk)

 ![Rat, Rose, Bird](header_ghelani2_photo.jpg)

 ##Sheila Ghelani
 ####More
 *Rat, Rose, Bird* explores empire, colonialism, mortality and love.
-Subtly mashing up cultures, curios, objects and ideas, the piece is a poetic meditation on farewells, departures, long journeys and “the hunt” - for a better life, a better love, a place to drop anchor or a space to claim (“finally!”) as one's own.
+Subtly mashing up cultures, curios, objects and ideas, the piece is a poetic meditation on farewells, departures, long journeys and “the hunt” — for a better life, a better love, a place to drop anchor or a space to claim (“finally!”) as one's own.

-Inhabiting the work as a kind of hostess/magician, Sheila reveals, explodes and mixes together a range of ingredients including champagne, rats, roses and birds in order to re-enact a set of memories, remembrances, exits and endings - over and over again.
+Inhabiting the work as a kind of hostess/magician, Sheila reveals, explodes and mixes together a range of ingredients including champagne, rats, roses and birds in order to re-enact a set of memories, remembrances, exits and endings — over and over again.

 Perhaps there's something to be learnt by invoking the past?
 Or perhaps it's nothing more than a series of repetitions?

 Sheila Ghelani makes visually rich performance work that engages with ideas surrounding hybridity, migration and love.
 Her work has been shown at venues and festivals across Europe including Belluard Bollwerk International in Switzerland and The Wellcome Collection in London.

 ####Who is she?